 COVID-19 (Coronavirus) Information

-Scotland has moved beyond the protection level restrictions.
-All harbour users and visitors are expected to continue to act carefully and follow the guidance on Coronavirus in Scotland.
+All harbour users and visitors are expected to comply with guidance on Coronavirus in Scotland.

-Domestic and International cruising has resumed in Scotland following all relevant government guidance.
+Domestic and International cruising is permitted following relevant government guidance.

 If a ship declares crew and/or passengers are displaying symptoms of COVID-19, an assessment of the situation will be done by Port Health Authority and if necessary, quarantine measures implemented.
 The Port Health Authority, NHS Shetland and Shetland Islands Council Emergency Planning and Resilience Service will take the necessary action to mitigate any risk to public health.